 Do you know what food labels are really saying about allergens?
 Does anyone?
 How do food manufacturers differentiate between a product having “traces” of an allergen versus a product containing that allergen as an ingredient?
-In a perfect world, the answer would lie in action levels.
+At what point are traces of an allergen a danger to the consumer?
+In a perfect world, the answer would lie in Action Levels.

 - Action level 1 requires no labeling or declaration.

 - Action level 2 requires PAL labeling, a declaration of allergens that “may be present”

 Additionally, the Reference Doses used to calculate Action Levels have been updated in VITAL 3.0.

 What is the difference between an Action Level and a Reference Dose?

 Reference Doses are quantities of food, measured in milligrams of total protein of allergenic food.
 This is different than the way food manufacturers typically think about allergens, which is in PPM.
 When a lab or manufacturer tests for allergens, the result is given in PPM, a ratio of milligrams of allergen per kilogram of sample.

 In other words: 99% of food-allergic individuals who eat a food containing less than the Reference Dose of the allergen will have little to no reaction.
 The Action Level is the PPM value of allergen in the food, above which it’s likely that these food-allergic individuals will reach or exceed the Reference Dose and have a reaction.

 The Allergen Bureau has determined quantities of allergen that are highly likely to trigger allergic reactions.
 These quantities AKA Reference Doses are based on clinical data from a variety of studies.

 Older articles about these calculations often refer to LOAEL, the Lowest Observed Adverse Effect Levels (as recorded from clinical trials).
 As more data has become available the method of calculation has changed.
 Now, it is more common to see references to the Reference Dose than to the LOAEL.